MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/syllabus.md

 I do not handle course registration matters.
 If you want to register for the course but you are late, or if you have problems signing up for the course, please get in touch with the following email: vakaanmelding-fnwi@uva.nl

+## Change Groups

+The course groups are automatically assigned.
+If you need to change groups, please refer to the instruction in the [course registration document](https://student.uva.nl/en/topics/course-registration) to submit a request to the GLASS system.

 ## Course Attendance

-I do not track the attendance of my courses and expect students to follow their own learning progress.
+I do not track the attendance of my courses (e.g., lectures, work sessions) and expect students to follow their own learning progress.
 You do not need to notify me in case of absence.

 ## Fraud and Plagiarism